canonical/platform-engineering-docs/onboarding/how-to/set-up-a-development-environment-for-indico.md

 This document is still a WIP!!!
 I'm just dumping materials here for now, will refactor them later

 The Platform Engineering team usually finds the need to contribute to the [Indico upstream](https://github.com/indico/indico), and while the [Indico documentation](https://docs.getindico.io/en/latest/installation/development/) is a valuable resource to get started, modifications are usually needed in your local environment due to the fact that it's not regularly maintained.
-This topic will also discuss working with the Canonical IDP and/or setting up your own IDP (from [the launchpad project](https://readthedocs.org/projects/canonical-identity-provider/))
+This topic will also discuss working with the Canonical IDP and/or setting up your own IDP (from [the Launchpad project](https://readthedocs.org/projects/canonical-identity-provider/))

-We'll use Multipass to create VMs to run the indico development environment.
+We'll use Multipass to create VMs to run the Indico development environment.
 It's also recommended to have a "quick-start script" to get your environment up and running quickly, go to the Script section for an example script.

 ## Configure Multipass
-Don't forget to specify the available memory for the multipass vm, otherwise compiling language translations and building assets will take a lot of time and can potentially fail.
+Don't forget to specify the available memory for the Multipass VM, otherwise compiling language translations and building assets will take a lot of time and can potentially fail.

 ```
 #!/bin/bash